 Claude 3.7 Sonnet vs GPT-4o-mini Search Preview

 Claude 3.7 Sonnet (2024) and GPT-4o-mini Search Preview (2025) are frontier reasoning models from Anthropic and OpenAI.
-Claude 3.7 Sonnet ships a 200K-token context window, while GPT-4o-mini Search Preview ships a 128K-token context window.
+Claude 3.7 Sonnet ships a 200k-token context window, while GPT-4o-mini Search Preview ships a 128k-token context window.
 On pricing, GPT-4o-mini Search Preview costs $0.15/1M input tokens versus $3/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 GPT-4o-mini Search Preview is ~1900% cheaper at $0.15/1M; pay for Claude 3.7 Sonnet only for coding workflow support.